Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

 ### Abe

-Well...
-He exists.
+Well...he exists.
 He doesn't undergo any particularly huge changes in personality between Oddysee/Exoddus and this game.
 This perhaps might not seem like a huge deal, considering this is Munch's game after all, but I think that's not a good approach.
 Characters really shouldn't "just exist," yet Abe is doing just that.
 Just like in Oddysee and Exoddus, he's still the same schmuck